beauty careers,career and employment centre,funding,government of Canada,Skills Link program,spa jobs,wage subsidy,whyte ave,yeg

 We know it’s hard to find dependable staff.

-Our Professional Resume Bank is one of the tools we use to accomplish our goals.
-This resume bank is a free service to both, employers and workers, dedicated to maximize success rate of meeting staffing demands.
+ESG’s resume bank is a free service to both, employers and service providers, dedicated to maximize success rate of meeting staffing demands.

 Don’t get swamped with ineligible resumes!
 Cut time with ESG’s Resume Bank.
 Our resume bank allows you to browse anonymously and search profiles by industry skills.

 How does the Resume Bank work?

 Service Providers and support workers all over Alberta upload their resumes to maximize their exposure to hiring employers.
 All pertinent information is available, such as education and experience, and most importantly, all the technical skills (services) they are certified to perform.

 Though ESG asks all individuals to only include skills for which they are certified to perform, we recommend always conducting your own background check and confirming documentation.

 Employers are able to browse and review profiles on the Resume bank after creating an Employer account.
 If you find any profiles you are interested in, submit your interest directly to them.
 We recommend always meeting for interviews in a public place.

 Why are the Resumes discreet?